stephenotalora/dynamodb-promisify/README.md

 # dynamodb-promisify
-A Promisified dynamodb client for AWS-SDK DynamoDB
+A functional Promisified dynamodb client for AWS-SDK DynamoDB